PennaLai/IceCream/README.md

 ### How to contribute

 - You should fork/clone this repository
-- Create your won branch
+- Create your owner branch
 - Commit the change into your own branch
 - Pull a request into *dev* branch if your complete a new function and ensure that there is no bug in it.